About Writers’ Sanctuary

 Cost: $99. per Sanctuary, lunch included, HST included.

 Because Sanctuary dates are so popular, and because the group is limited in size, your registration is not confirmed until payment is received.
 If you prefer not to use Paypal, you can pay by emailing your payment or by cheque.
 The mailing address is:

 13240 Mast Road,

 Sometimes writers want to come to Sanctuary but it’s full or they don’t have transportation from Toronto.
 In that case, I want to note that there are two marvelous AWA facilitators in Toronto, both of whom offer single day retreats in the Sanctuary model.
 I’ve worked with them both and recommend each of them HIGHLY.
 Click here to read about who they are as writers and facilitators, and about their single day writers’ retreats in the city.

-If Sue receives your cancellation notice up to five days in advance of the retreat, (for instance, if the retreat is on a Saturday, she must hear from you by midnight on the previous Sunday) you may choose to apply your deposit to a future retreat or receive a refund (minus a $20 administration fee).
+If Sue receives your cancellation notice up to five days in advance of the retreat, (for instance, if the retreat is on a Saturday, she must hear from you by midnight on the previous Sunday) you may choose to apply your deposit to a future retreat if that retreat has space in it.
+If there are no open spaces that work with your schedule, you will receive a refund minus a $20 administration fee.